Why great customer service contact center agents quit

 - Rigid schedules, full-length shifts with established hours that don’t jive with daycare hours, dentist appointments, and school holidays.

-- Call centers can be a germ factory—the close quarters of cubicles tend to circulate sickness.
+- contact centers can be a germ factory—the close quarters of cubicles tend to circulate sickness.

 - Time off can be tough to take, especially around holidays when call volume spikes but more agents want to be on vacation.